-Some people seem to think that riding an e-bike is much like surfing a couch – that riding an electric bike requires expending no energy and burning no calories.
+Some people seem to think that riding an e-bike is much like surfing a couch.
+The implication is that riding an electric bike requires expending no energy and burning no calories.
 Anyone who has tackled tough commutes on an electric bike knows how wrong that is!
 This post shows the surprising number of calories you can burn on an electric bike.

 I am exhausted after my 36 mile round trip commute, which includes huge hills and traverses three cities.
-I sincerely hope and believe that my regular electric bike rides will help me get healthier, and even lose some weight.
+My regular electric bike rides have definitely help me get healthier, and have caused me to lose 30 pounds so far.
 After all, most electric bikes (including mine) work on the Pedelec system – that is, they don’t work unless you do too!

 I bristle with fury when anyone compares my exhausting commute to sitting on a couch.
 My body tells me that it is major exercise.
 Now, I have the proof!

 I have a friend, Ron Wensel, who is a brilliant engineer.
 Ron started designing Pedal Easy electric bikes after suffering four heart attacks.
 (You can read a review of his Pedal Easy bikes here.)
 Then he started asking the same question that has bothered many other people:

 How Many Calories Can You Burn on an Electric Bike?

 Ron used his engineering smarts to find out.
 He came up with proof that he could burn almost as many calories on an electric bike as on a regular bike.